tonishka/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS:** Windows, MacOS, Linux
 * **Busy working professionals:** Someone who has to manage a large number of interpersonal relationships for success at work and life
 * **Personal and professional network:** Friends, family, neighbors, acquaintances, co-workers, clients, mentors, mentees
-* **'Default' mode:** Allows the user to view their list of contacts
-* **'Edit' mode:** Allows the user to edit contact details

-*{More to be added}*

 --------------------------------------------------------------------------------------------------------------------